briangzimmerman/pia_updater/README.md

 Because I'm lazy, I wrote this script to partially automate that process.

-Run `node main.js` to download the latest PIA install script for linux to the `/tmp` directory.
+Run `node main.js` to download the latest PIA install script for linux to `/tmp/pia.run`.
 This script will then run that install script.